Welcome to Year 1

 The Principle of Interdependence

 We have been reading the story of 'The Lighthouse Keeper's Lunch' this term.
 We have written diaries as the characters, acted out the story and written dialogue.
-We then designed and built our own lighthouses which look fantastic.
+Then we designed and built our own lighthouses which look fantastic.
 At first we experimented to see how we could get a tube to attach to a base.
 We then discovered that cutting slits in the bottom would help us to do this and ensured that it stood up straight.
-We then measured and cut our stripes, attaching windows and doors too.
-Then we created rocks out of scrunched up paper and painted our bases.
+We measured and cut our stripes, attaching windows and doors too.
+After that we created rocks out of scrunched up paper and painted our bases.
 Finally, we added our light to finish them off.

 SPRING TERM 2: How is the Caribbean different from where we live?